Cray-HPE/docs-csm/operations/security_and_authentication/Delete_Internal_User_Accounts_from_the_Keycloak_Shasta_Realm.md

     See [Access the Keycloak User Management UI](Access_the_Keycloak_User_Management_UI.md).

-1. Navigate to the `Users` tab.
+1. Navigate to the `Users` tab under the `Manage` section on the left.

 1. Search for the username or ID of the account that is being deleted.

+1. Select the user or users that are being deleted by the checkbox to the left of the username.

-1. Click the `Delete` button in the `Actions` column of the table to remove the desired account.
+1. Click the `Delete` button in the header of the table to remove the desired account or accounts.